MilosD/TSS/README.md

-# tmp_secret_storage
+# TSS (Temporary Secret Storage)
-Store one time secrets in AWS Secrets Manager.
+Store secrets in AWS Secret Store.
+Once the secret is retrived, it is deleted.